Parkinson's UK Brain Bank

-The Parkinson's UK Brain Bank is the UK's largest brain bank dedicated to Parkinson's.
+The Parkinson's UK Brain Bank is the world's only brain bank solely dedicated to Parkinson's research.

-If you have any further questions please get in touch with the brain bank team directly:
+If you have any questions or need to get in touch with the Brain Bank please contact the team directly:

 By email: [email protected]

 By phone: 020 7594 9732

 By post: Parkinson's UK Brain Bank, Centre for Neuroscience, Imperial College London, Hammersmith Hospital Campus, 160 Du Cane Road, London W12 0NN

 Want to use tissue from the Brain Bank?

 The Parkinson's UK Brain Bank provides tissue to researchers in the UK and around the world who are working towards a cure for Parkinson's.